Rituximab

 This treatment may affect your skin.
 It may cause a rash, which might be itchy.
 You may notice a numbness, tingling, pricking or burning feeling in your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.

 Rarely, a much more serious skin condition can develop.
 You may have a skin rash which then blisters, and your skin can peel.
 You may also feel unwell with flu-like symptoms such as a high temperature and joint pain.
-If you have any of these symptoms, contact your doctor or hospital straight away.
+If you have any of these symptoms, contact the hospital on the 24 hour number you were given straight away.

 Always tell your doctor or nurse about any changes to your skin.
 They can give you advice and may prescribe creams or medicines to help.
 Skin changes usually improve after treatment finishes.